How is The Last Coat different from the other popular brands out there?

 From what we've seen, we are more affordable than most others as well, and we also do offer free shipping on all orders over $75, including gallon orders.
 Most other brands have shied away from free shipping as it is expensive for liquids, but our commitment to customer service and satisfaction has been our driver to get it done on all US-based orders over $75.

 Finally, we have a 365-day guarantee on all orders (gallons must still be sealed however for risk of contamination and dilution).
 No one in the industry offers a guarantee like that.

 How do I clean the car once The Last Coat is applied?
 Can I wash it as usual down the road with soap or as I usually would?

 Yes, you can wash as you normally would if you like.
 You will find that you may not need to wash as frequently or with soap all the time, but if you want to then yes, of course, you can.
-We do recommend staying away from wax based soaps.
-Due to TLC being so hydrophobic, it will shed the wax because The Last Coat is the real protection so in short, use a basic car soap with no waxes or polymers, or merely straight rinse with clean, fresh water.
-The exception would be wash and wax soaps with silica in them often known as a "silica soap."
+DO NOT use "Wash and wax" soaps for prepping the surface, nor to clean the vehicle after applying TLC.
+If used before applying to prep the surface, TLC will not be able to bond correctly to the surface as it is a ceramic based product, and you may experience streaking.
+If used after applying TLC, due to TLC being so hydrophobic, it will shed the wax because The Last Coat is the real protection, and the wax may haze.
+So in short, use a basic car soap with no waxes or polymers, or merely straight rinse with clean, fresh water.
+The exception would be "silica soap."
 Such as our own soap, The Last Soap.
+Otherwise we recommend pH neutral soaps.
 Finally, you'll find that a surface treated with The Last Coat will clean off easier with only water than an untreated surface.
-We recommend using pH neutral soaps such as The Last Soap.

 Does my car need to be clean first or can it be used on dirty surfaces?